The first smart connected biking system

 COBI’s product manager Sebastian Frommherz contacted me in January 2016 because they were looking for a front-end developer to help them build a fast page for their current marketing web site which introduces COBI’s technical features to prospect clients and users, called the "COBI Connect" page (screenshotted above).

-In addition to the Connect page, the project included building the front-end foundation for the new COBI web application (yet to be released).
+In addition to the Connect page, the project included building the front-end foundation for the new COBI web application.
 More specifically, the Web app was composed of few sections, including—but not limited to—a user dashboard, help section which included help videos and PDFs, as well as a FAQs section.
 Future iterations of the application would then add more sections, all tied to their product and that would help users keep track of their activities and connect their physical biking activities with their digital accounts.